You won’t believe this, but young tomato plants love to be transplanted!

 - Dig a narrow hole in the soil, deep enough to bury most of the stem so that the first true leaves will be just above the soil line.

-- Soak the bottom and walls of the hole with a solution of Garden Friendly Fungicide (see note below)
+- Soak the bottom and walls of the hole with a solution of Garden Friendly Fungicide, following the guide on the bottle (see note below)